kshetline/aw-clock/README.md

 1. An `autostart` file is created in `~/.config/lxsession/LXDE-pi/` (no `-pi` on the end for Debian), or the existing `autostart` file is modified, to launch the Chromium web browser in kiosk mode, displaying the Astronomy/Weather Clock.
 1. The included file `autostart_extra.sh` is also copied to the above directory.
 This adds code to make sure Chromium doesn’t launch complaining it was shut down improperly, which could interfere with an otherwise smooth automatic start-up.
 1. The options `‑‑launch` or `‑‑reboot` are performed if specified.

+### Developer notes

+To greatly improve the speed and reliability of automated installations and updates, the often troublesome node-sass has been moved into a separate `sass` directory.
+To set up node-sass, `cd` into the `sass` directory and enter `npm i`.
+This prepares you for translating the source file `styles.scss` into `styles.css`.

+Once this is set up, you can use `npm run build:sass` to make sure any changes you make to `styles.scss` are carried over into `styles.css`. `styles.css` is also automatically updated any time you use `npm start`.